fluxnet-open-source/website/tutorials/git/5-new-branch.md

 ## Creating a Branch

-1. Open GitHub Desktop and navigate to your repository.
-1. Click on the `Current Branch` dropdown in the top toolbar.
+1. In GitHub Desktop, click on the `Current Branch` dropdown in the top toolbar.
 1. Select `New Branch...` from the dropdown menu.

 ![Image: New branch menu](fig/new-branch.png)